20 Protein-Packed Vegetarian Meals

 Avocado Couscous Grapefruit Salad with Honey Lime Dressing

-Here is a quick, simple, throw together meal perfect for those nights that you just have too much going on!
-I don’t know about you but I am a huge fan of adding citrus to zest up a basic salad.
+Here is a quick, simple, throw-together high protein vegetarian recipe perfect for those nights that you just have too much going on!
+I don't know about you but I am a huge fan of adding citrus to zest up a basic salad.
 Grapefruit is also an excellent source of vitamin C, the colds worst enemy.
 This cold-fighter is bright in color and in flavor; sure to pack a punch.
 The citrus will add a sweet and sour tang to the couscous and jazz up the creamy avocado.
-Opt out of the honey dressing if you’re looking to reduce the sugar count and just use a mix of fresh lime juice and olive oil.
+Opt out of the honey dressing if you're looking to reduce the sugar count and just use a mix of fresh lime juice and olive oil.

 Get the recipe from Well Plated.